andrewconstancio/EmpyreanMobileTakeHomeProject/README.md

 # EmpyreanMobileTakeHomeProject

 This mobile app fetches the items from the MOCK API.
 A user can login with the correct username and passcode.
-The auth token retreived by the API will kept in the Keychain untill the user signs out.
+The auth token retreived by the API will be kept in the Keychain until the user signs out.
 The user can view the full list of items fetched by the API and then view more details on the item.
-The user can favorite and item and the item will be saved in the User Defaults until removing it.
+The user can favorite an item and the item will be saved in the User Defaults until removing it.

 ## Get running
 Please clone the repository from Github and run using Xcode

 ## Features
 * Developed in Swift & UIKIT
-* Save JWT token with Keychain
+* Save JWT token into Keychain
 * Favorite item and save them with User Defaults
 * Cache images retrieved from the internet
 * Internet connection monitoring / empty states